jeras/TCB/README.md

   further research is needed to handle this use case.
   A SRAM implementations is desired, where read logic can be enabled for individual bytes.

+TODO: Write address decoder

+### Parameterization and parameter validation

+Not strictly part of the standard, but a feature of the reference library implementation.

 ### Miscellaneous optional features

 * Support for little/big endian.
-* Support for misaligned access.
+* Support for misaligned access (including single cycle).
 * Support for zero overhead sequential misaligned accesses (RISC-V instruction fetch with C extension) (research in progress).
 * Support for data bursts (research in progress).